opus-research/jgit/Documentation/technical/reftable.md

 The obj index should be present if obj blocks are present, as obj blocks should only be written in larger files.

-The obj index should be block aligned, according to `block_size` from the file header.
-This requires padding the last obj block to maintain alignment.

 Readers loading the obj index must first read the footer (below) to obtain `obj_index_position`.
 If not present, the position will be 0.

 ### Log block format

-Unlike ref and obj blocks, log block sizes are variable in size, and do not match the `block_size` specified in the file header or footer.
+Unlike ref and obj blocks, log blocks are always unaligned.

+Log blocks are variable in size, and do not match the `block_size` specified in the file header or footer.
 Writers should choose an appropriate buffer size to prepare a log block for deflation, such as `2 * block_size`.

 A log block is written as: